-The MMA Board and Executive Leadership Team commit to undertake three external visits to farm sites and retailers each year, to hear first-hand the challenges facing the industry and the associated implications and opportunities these present for the market.
+The MMA Board and Executive Leadership Team commit to undertake three external visits to farm sites and retailers each year to hear first-hand the challenges facing the industry and the associated implications and opportunities these present for the market.
 The trips are part of the MMA's commitment to continue to obtain a better understanding of the needs of the customer base and allow the MMA to see different sections of the supply chain.
 This corporate knowledge better informs our Corporate Plan and future projects.
-Due to COVID challenges, just one site visit was undertaken during the reporting period with the MMA Board and Executive Leadership visiting flower growers in Victoria's South East.
-To gain insights to the challenges market fruit and vegetable buyers experience, the MMA Chairperson spent the morning with a retailer, observing the buying cycle from arrival at the market in the early hours of the morning to re-stocking back at the retail store.
+Due to COVID challenges, only two site visits were undertaken during the reporting period, with the MMA Board and Executive Leadership travelling to Tasmania to learn about the supply chain and domestic export, as well as a trip to Fresh Berry growers in Coldstream, Victoria.